-Each lesson set includes a scripted teacher lesson plan.
-It provides you with the exact language you can use to teach that objective.
-These lesson plans will help keep your lessons short and concise.
+This plan is included for every lesson and provides you with the exact language you can use to teach that objective.
+These lesson plans will help keep your lessons quick and concise.

 Each lesson plan includes the following sections:

 - Connect & Introduce Objective

 - Teach & Model

 - Suggested Mentor Text Title

 - Engage Questions

 - Closure